- What is Business Aviation?

 - Professional Growth and Development

-- Amber L. Finchum, State Farm Mutual Automobile Insurance, Inc. (Vice Chairwoman)
+- Amber L. Finchum, State Farm Mutual Automobile Insurance, Inc. (Chairwoman)

 - Joanne Damato, CAM, NBAA (Staff Liaison)